But local historians say either way Brown is pegged — mad man or hero — he has left an important mark on American history.

 From the Kennedy Farm to the John Brown House in Chambersburg, Pa., there are plenty of places to walk in Brown’s footsteps.

-Bolton, who is also supervisory park ranger for Harpers Ferry NHP, said the John Brown Wax Museum tries to give a more complete story of Brown.
+Bolton, who is also a supervisory park ranger for Harpers Ferry NHP, said the John Brown Wax Museum tries to give a more complete story of Brown.
 The museum is at 168 High St. in historic Harpers Ferry.

 Bolton said Harpers Ferry NHP doesn’t take a side when it comes to Brown’s guilt or innocence, therefore, neither does the museum.